Growth Guide

 There is a version of esthetics that looks successful from the outside - a full calendar, a steady stream of clients, decent revenue.
 But underneath, it is fragile.
 Every week starts from zero.
 Every client is a single transaction.
 Cancel two appointments and the whole week is in the red.

 The core issue is that most estheticians are selling time, not outcomes.
 A 60-minute facial is a commodity that clients compare on price.
-A 6-session acne clearing program is a transformation that clients compare on results.
-The economics are completely different: the facial generates $150, the program generates $900 from the same client with lower per-session acquisition cost.
+A 6-session acne clearing treatment plan is a transformation that clients compare on results.
+The economics are completely different: the facial generates $150, the treatment plan generates $900 from the same client with lower per-session acquisition cost.

-Treatment programs also solve the clinical problem.
+Treatment Plans also solve the clinical problem.
 You cannot meaningfully address acne, pigmentation, aging, or barrier damage in one session.
-When clients book one facial at a time, you are forced to treat reactively — whatever shows up that day.
-Programs let you treat progressively, with each session building on the last, which leads to better outcomes and happier clients who stay longer.
+When clients book one facial at a time, you are forced to treat reactively - whatever shows up that day.
+Treatment Plans let you treat progressively, with each session building on the last, which leads to better outcomes and happier clients who stay longer.

 The consultation-to-enrollment system